-Though it has its origins in North America, fried dough, is immensely popular all over the world today.
+Though it has its origins in North America, fried dough recipe, is immensely popular all over the world today.
 It is quite easy to make this recipe, and it is extremely tasty.
 It is known by different names in different places.
 Sometimes, the way the fried bread is cut, or the method it is prepared decides its name.

 Fry dough, fry bread, elephant ears, doughboys, fried bread, etc., are some names given fried dough.
 In some places, fried dough is also known as touton, langos, kiachi, oliebol, etc.

 Fried Dough Recipe Origin

 The origin of this dish dates back to the early 19th century when the Navajo tribal people had first made it.
 Though the basic preparations remain the same in almost all the places, some restaurants use unique regional variations to make their fried dough stand out from the other versions.
 Usually, this recipe is found in most of the stalls during country fairs, carnivals, etc.

 The best part of fried dough is making it in any shape you want and cutting it in the design you want.
 You can use any topping of your choice for this dough.

 While some people prefer a generous dollop of butter on top, some like the sweetened version of the fried dough better.
 In that case, they can use maple syrup or powdered sugar as toppings.
 So, as you can see, it is a very simple recipe that can be personalized as per your tastes and preferences.

 You can make any shape you like with this fried dough recipe!

 - After frying the dough, you can also make a sugar syrup by heating water and sugar in a pan.
 When the sugar has dissolved completely, keep heating the mixture on a low flame, until it turns slightly thick.
 At this stage, gently drop the fried dough pieces into the syrup and cook for a minute before switching off.
 Kids and adults will enjoy these sugar syrup-coated fried dough pieces very much.